 A bridging loan also referred to as interim financing, gap financing, or swing loan is a short-term loan used until the borrower secures a permanent financing or pays an existing obligation.
 In other words, the loan is meant to bridge the gap during the time when financing is needed but not yet available.

-Bridging loan can be used in various ways.
+Bridging loans can be used in various ways.
 Here is a summary of how you can make use of a bridging loan

 This is not an exhaustive list though.
 Bridging loans are flexible and can be applied in almost all situations where quick financing is needed.

-Unlike mortgage, bridging loan can be processed quickly if speed is of importance.
+Unlike a mortgage, a bridging loan can be processed quickly if speed is important.
 However, the interest rate is high as compared with similar loans.
 Bridging loans are secured, meaning you have to secure an asset against them

 There are two types of bridging loans with only one key difference.

-Closed Bridging Loan – These loans have fixed repayment date, which is set for the completion date of the property.
+Closed Bridging Loan – These loans have fixed repayment dates, which are set for the completion date of the property.

-Open Bridging Loan – An open bridging loan doesn’t have a set repayment date but should be paid off swiftly over the period of not more than a year.
+Open Bridging Loan – An open bridging loan doesn’t have a set repayment date but should be paid off swiftly over a period of not more than a year.

 Bridging Loan Process